mallikaravi/Natflix/README.md

 Future Enhancement
 ============
 1. HOSTING
-Both the backend and the frontend must be deployed on Amazon Web Services.
 2. SHOW THE WATCHED HISTORY
-A user must be able to review their history of the last 10 watched videos.
-And provide all watched content with a tag.
 3. CUSTOMER OTHER AUTHS
-People hate to create new accounts to access a new service, so in order to help Natflex compete against its rival, the mighty BlockBuster, they ask us if we can also add Facebook, Twitter and/or Gmail login.